Technology Enabled Care in Manchester

 Technology enabled care (known as TEC or technology enabled care services) refers to a number of devices and apps that people can use to help them stay safe and independent at home, at work or within their local community.
 They are provided by Manchester City Council’s Community Alarms and Technology Enabled Care Team (CATEC) which is part of Manchester Local Care Organisation.

 There is a range of technology available and what would be best for you depends on your circumstances.
-However, our most popular options are:
+You can see them all in the brochure, however, our most popular options are:

 Community alarm